-The glacier is part of an ice field located in both Argentina and Chile and is the third-largest freshwater reserve on earth.
+The glacier is part of an ice field in Argentina and Chile and is the third-largest freshwater reserve on Earth.

-Views over the glacier from a safe distance come from numerous viewing platforms around Lake Argentino, which still allow visitors to get close to the glacier.
+Views over the glacier from a safe distance come from numerous viewing platforms around Lake Argentino, allowing visitors to get close to the glacier.

 11- Valle de la Luna

-The park is an incredibly beautiful natural landmark, particularly as the sunsets.
+The park is a stunning natural landmark, particularly as the sun sets.

 The park is often referred to as the place “where the moon sets”, and given its barren and rocky landscape, it certainly does project an otherworldly feel.

-Within the valley, numerous fossils of dinosaurs have been found, and replicas are on display at a small museum at the gates to the park.
+Numerous fossils of dinosaurs have been found within the valley, and replicas are on display at a small museum at the gates to the park.

-It is possible to camp within the park to really immerse yourself in its awe and beauty.
+It is possible to camp within the park to immerse yourself in its awe and beauty.

 12- Peninsula Valdes

-Another of Patagonia’s spectacular natural landmarks is Peninsula Valdes, an incredibly important location for the conservation of marine mammals.
+Another of Patagonia’s spectacular natural landmarks is Peninsula Valdes, a significant location for the conservation of marine mammals.

-The peninsula is home to a breeding population of the southern right whale, an endangered species, as well as elephant seals and southern sea lions.
+The peninsula is home to a breeding population of the southern right whale, an endangered species, elephant seals and southern sea lions.

-The area became a formal conservation area in the 1960s, and following this, the southern right whales who live within its waters were declared a natural monument by the National Congress of Argentina in 1985, which protects them from commercial whaling on an international level.
+The area became a formal conservation area in the 1960s.
+Following this, the southern right whales who live within its waters were declared a natural monument by the National Congress of Argentina in 1985, which protects them from commercial whaling on an international level.

 13- Loma del Pterodaustro